 While it's a common occurrence for a neighbor to request you any random fish from a specific source (river or ocean), they will react in shock if you give them a rare fish for their request.
 They'll certainly reward you well in return.

-As Chuggaaconroy discovers, Dr. Shrunk has a different reaction when fed chocolate cake instead of standard foods.
+Dr. Shrunk has a different reaction when fed chocolate cake (which you can only get on Valentine's Day) or perfect fruit instead of standard foods.

 In the original, the fireworks festival takes place near the pond.
 Since there wasn't a button to look at the sky back then, the fireworks' reflections can be seen in the pond instead.

 If you look at a guide for the Harvest Day recipes, you may think it's a bit unorthodox to have a beehive has most of the secret ingredients.
 But some villagers will say that it's the honey in the beehive that's being used.